West Coast Airlines Flight 956: Aircraft information

 The aircraft involved with registration N9101, a Douglas DC-9-14, serial number 45794, was delivered to West Coast Airlines just fifteen days prior to the accident.
 The plane had entered service on Monday, September 26, had flown a total of 164 hours, and had been maintained as required by the Federal Aviation Administration (FAA).
 The cost of the 75-passenger plane was $3 million.

 Crew

-This was a route qualification flight for its captain, who had over 18,900 flying hours, but only seventeen in the DC-9.
-The check captain had 21,800 hours, but only fifty in the DC-9.
-The first officer, in the jump seat, had over 9,500 hours, with only nine in the DC-9.
-All three had completed recent proficiency checks: the captain and first officer had theirs two days prior, the check captain's was on September 20.
+This was a route qualification flight for its captain, 42-year-old Charles C. Warren, who had over 18,900 flying hours, but only seventeen in the DC-9.
+The check captain, 50-year-old Donald Alldredge, had 21,800 hours, but only fifty in the DC-9.
+The first officer, 33-year-old Pete M. Labuski, in the jump seat, had over 9,500 hours, with only nine in the DC-9.
+All three had completed recent proficiency checks: the captain and first officer had theirs two days prior, while the check captain's was on September 20.
 The other two crew members were flight attendants, and all five resided in the Seattle area.